-Further requirements for Promotions other than Broadcast Promotions reasonably observant person can read it without undue difficulty.
+6.3 In the case of Promotions other than Broadcast Promotions, the information in Clause 6.2 must be set out clearly, concisely and the font size must be sufficiently large so that a reasonably observant person can read it without undue difficulty.
 The date of printing or where relevant, the date of the academic or technical review must be stated in technical and other informative material.